Our Leadership Team

 PRESIDENT & CEO

 Allison Burns is a veteran, pharmacist, and founder of EMO Health.
-She is a certified recovery coach trainer and faculty member at Northeastern University and MCPHS University.
+She is a certified recovery coach trainer and adjunct faculty member at Northeastern University and Massachusetts College of Pharmacy & Health Sciences.

-Allison’s innovative solutions arise from her diverse experiences, from serving in the military to running a 95-bed addiction treatment facility.
+Allison’s innovative solutions arise from her diverse experiences, from serving in the U.S. Navy to running a 95-bed addiction treatment facility.

 She believes in social responsibility and corporate citizenship, and has been advising government and state agencies since 2017.
-She serves a board member and director on several committees including the Massachusetts Pharmacists Association, the Boston Women’s Leadership Council, and former Mayor of Boston Martin Walsh’s Mass & Cass Task Force.
+She serves a board member and director on several committees including the Massachusetts Pharmacists Association (President-Elect), the Massachusetts State Pharmacy Workgroup, the Boston Women’s Leadership Council, and Mayor Marty Walsh’s Mass & Cass Task Force.

 Education & Training